Pokecord-Official/Pokecord-Guide/admins/active.md

 The official website has a live [list](https://pokecord.org/active) of discord servers that allows competitive players to explore new places to battle and trade with others.
 The `Catch` and `Walk Away` buttons are the only two interactions on the bot that can bump a server to the top of the list.
 :::tip
-The Server is only bumped if one or more pokemon gain [experience](../strategies/levelup.html).
+The Server is only bumped if one or more Pokémon gain [experience](../strategies/levelup.html).
 :::

 ## Registration